 Essaouira is a charming coastal town bathed by the Atlantic Ocean with a stunning old Medina enclosed by high ramparts that once protected the city from marauders.
 Also known with the old Portuguese name of “Mogador”, Essaouira was declared a UNESCO World Heritage Site in 2001.

 Essaouira features various cultural influences: its importance as a trading port during the centuries attracted Portuguese, British, French, Arab and Jewish merchants and sailors to its shores.
 These European and Arabic influences are still reflected in the architecture and structure of the city.
 Its houses with whitewashed walls, the crowded narrow alleys, colourful craft shops, the port and the fish market, the souk, and its laid back atmosphere, make Essaouira a not to be missed spot in the Country.
 Essaouira is also nicknamed “the city of the wind” due to the strong wind that often blows here, and that undoubtedly makes the long beaches of the city a paradise for the surfers.

 WHEN TO GO

 It’s possible to visit Essaouira all year round.
-Compared with other Morocco destinations, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
+Compared to other Moroccan destinations, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
 Average highs range from 18°C in January to 24°C in August.
 The wind is another constant in this climate, and it blows all year round, especially in the form of an afternoon breeze in summer.
 The summer season (May-Sep) is the best for windsurfing and kitesurfing.

 HOW TO GET TO ESSAOUIRA

-Essaouira has no airport or railways station either; therefore, you first have to reach Casablanca, the main hub of the Country, or Marrakech by flight and then take a CTM bus Essaouria.
+Essaouira has no airport or railways station either; therefore, you first have to reach Casablanca, the country’s main hub, or Marrakech by flight and then take a CTM bus Essaouria.
 If you plan a tour around Morocco, the best way to enjoy the country is to book a private car with a driver through a local agency to avoid wasting time with local transport.
 Click on the banner below to find your mean of transport to reach Essaouira.